Lootera: Plot

-In the picturesque town of Manikpur, West Bengal in 1953, a landlord Soumitra Roy Chaudhary (Barun Chanda) goes to watch a jatra with his daughter, Pakhi Roy Chaudhary (Sonakshi Sinha), an aspiring writer.
-After Pakhi has an asthma attack from the ensuing excitement, she is rushed to her room and given medication.
+In the picturesque town of Manikpur, West Bengal, in 1953, a landlord named Soumitra Roy Chaudhary goes to watch a jatra with his daughter, Soudhamini Pakhi Roy Choudhary, an aspiring writer.
+After Pakhi suffers an asthma attack from the ensuing excitement, she is rushed to her room and given medication.
 As she recuperates, her father comforts her and narrates the story of the invincible king of the Bhil tribe whose soul resided inside a parrot, telling her that she is the parrot within whom his life resides.

-One day, after threatening the family driver into letting her drive the family car, Pakhi accidentally bumps into a motorcycle on the road, mildly injuring the handsome young man on the motorcycle.
-A few days later, the same man shows up at the door, introducing himself to the landlord as Varun Shrivastav (Ranveer Singh), an archaeologist who wants to study the land surrounding the temple that the landlord owns.
-Over the next few weeks, Varun charms the landlord and his daughter with his knowledge and persona and is invited, along with his assistant and friend Devdas "Dev" Mukherjee (Vikrant Massey), to live at their expansive mansion.
+One day, after threatening the family driver into letting her drive the family car, Pakhi accidentally bumps into a motorbike on the road, mildly injuring the young man on the motorbike.
+A few days later, the same man shows up at their mansion, introducing himself to the landlord as Varun Srivastava, an archaeologist who wants to study the land surrounding the temple that the landlord owns.
+Over the next few weeks, Varun charms the landlord and his daughter with his knowledge and persona and is invited, along with his assistant and friend, Devdas Mukherjee, also known as Dev, to live at their expansive mansion.

 Soon, love brews between Varun and Pakhi as they bond over art and literature.
 Pakhi confesses her aspirations of becoming an author, while Varun reveals his desire to paint a masterpiece.
-Their love soon culminates into a passionate affair.
-Meanwhile, an act passed by the Indian government debars the power of landlords, causing tension in the Ray Chaudhary household.
-The ancient artefacts the family owns must be sold, and Varun helps arrange the purchases.

-As Varun's stay comes to an end, he asks Ray Chaudhury for his daughter Pakhi’s hand in marriage, and preparations of their wedding begin.
-Before the wedding, Varun's uncle A.K.
-Bajpai (Arif Zakaria), who raised him, arrives and discourages Varun from marriage, stating that Varun will only give Pakhi grief because of the danger of what he actually does for a living—people like them are not meant to fall in love and have normal lives.
-Varun is conflicted but agrees and makes his choice: he and Dev escape that very night, along with all the valuables they stole from the landlord.
-On the wedding day, Varun is nowhere to be found, and it is discovered that the idols from the temple have been stolen and the currency notes from the purchase that Varun arranged of the family's artifacts are all counterfeit.
+Their love soon culminates in a passionate affair.
+Meanwhile, an act passed by the Indian government debars the power of landlords, causing tension in the Roy Choudhary household.
+The ancient artifacts the family owns must be sold, and Varun helps arrange the purchases.
+As Varun's stay comes to an end, he asks Roy Choudhury for his daughter's hand in marriage, and preparations for their marriage begin.
+Before the marriage, Varun's uncle, A. K. Bajpai, who raised him, arrives and discourages Varun from marriage, stating that Varun will only give Pakhi grief because of the danger of what he actually does for a living, and that people like them are not meant to fall in love and have normal lives.
+Varun is conflicted but agrees and makes his choice.
+He and Dev escape that very night, along with all the valuables they stole from the landlord.
+On the marriage day, Varun is nowhere to be found, and everyone shockingly discovers that the idols from the temple have been stolen and the currency notes from the purchase that Varun arranged of the family's artifacts are all counterfeit.